bandre-ucar/cime-testing-tools/README.md

 To launch a test suite:

     cd /path/to/cesm/sandbox/cime/scripts
-    cime-tests.py --test-suite clm --baseline clm4_5_1_r119
+    cime-tests.py --test-suite clm_short --baseline clm4_5_1_r119

-This will launch the `clm` test suite as defined in the configuration file saved to `${HOME}/.cime/cime-tests.cfg`.
+This will launch the `clm_short` test suite as defined in the configuration file saved to `${HOME}/.cime/cime-tests.cfg`.
 It will compare to the baseline tag `clm4_5_1_r119`.
 Note this command must be run from the cime scripts directory.